First Move Wins

 Max pointed at Driver.
 “Who else?
 Ay, I’m not totally thick.
 I would never pick up a random gig from some half-baked goon.
 I’m trying to get out of this petty crime life, y’know.
 I can't be going around nicking sneakers forever.
 It attracts the wrong crowd, y’know what I’m sayin’.
 I need to be moving up in life, if I ever wanna set my family right.
 Ekster's got the money thing figured out, that's for sure.
 I wanna be learning that shit too.”

-“Sure…” Åke said slowly, processing this new information.
-“Family's important,” he concluded with a general statement.
+“Right…” Åke said slowly, processing this new information.
+“Family’s important, I suppose.”

-“For sure, bro,” Max agreed with a sigh.
-“For me, family is my mom and my half-sister.
+“For sure, bro,” Max nodded.
+“For me, family is my mom and my half-sister, María.
 I wanna be able to send my sister to college when she's all grown up, right.
 She’s only four but I can already tell she's hella smart.
 She needs to go to one of those expensive state-level unis to get the best opportunities possible.
 Imma make that shit happen for her.
-It’s the best way to support my mom.
+It’s the best way to support my mom too.
 Reselling sneakers is getting me nowhere, I need to drop that shit asap.
 I’ve got big dreams for my future too, y’know.”

 Åke looked over his shoulder at the red-haired kid, who sat staring out the window.
 “You mean like with that game you play?”

 The light instantaneously returned to Max’s eyes.
 “Yeah man.
-Top 150 ain’t nothing, but the aim is number one.”
+Top ten isn’t too bad, but the aim is to be number one.”

 “This should be it,” he said.